 The program learning objectives are as follows:

-The entirely on campus LL.M. program is open only to foreign lawyers who seek to pursue the LL.M. with the option to complete the accelerated J.D.
+The entirely on campus LL.M. program is open to foreign lawyers who seek to pursue the LL.M. with the option to complete the accelerated J.D.
 Students in this track must earn admission into both the accelerated J.D. program and the LL.M. program prior to matriculation.
 Students must select this track at the time of fall registration.
 This track is offered only on campus and only with a fall start.
 All classes are taken with J.D. students, although the learning outcomes for the LL.M. program are different from the J.D. students' learning outcomes.
 An LL.M. does not qualify foreign-trained candidates to practice law.

 - Graduates of the LL.M. degree program will be able to formulate accurate analysis when applying statutes, case law, legal concepts and legal principles.